madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 academicAncestor(X,Z) :- advisor(X,Y), academicAncestor(Y,Z).
 ```

-This particular variation has some facts about my academic geneology encoded in
+This program encodes some facts about my academic geneology encoded in the
-the `advisor` relation and has some basic rules that defines what it means to
+`advisor` relation and has some basic rules that define what it means to be an
-be an `academicAncestor`.
-The facts are no different than a database table.
-The
+`academicAncestor`.
+The facts effectively constitute a database table.
+Rules
-allow us to deduce new knowledge out using the facts.
-The first rule says that
+allow us to deduce new knowledge.
+The first rule says that an advisor is an
-an advisor is an ancestor.
-The second one says the advisor of a known ancestor
+ancestor.
+The second says the advisor of a known ancestor is also an ancestor.
-is an advisor.

-The ability to use recursion to specify relationships in data was one of the
+This ability to use recursion to specify relationships in data was one of the
 original selling points of Datalog.

-We need to be able to query the data explicitly and implicitly represented in
+We want to query the data that is represented explicitly and implicitly.
+Here
-this program.
-Here are some example queries:
+are some example queries:

 ```prolog
 ?- academicAncestor("Robin Milner", Intermediate),